 Facebook has these all mapped out on their Business Manager homepage, so if you haven’t already, get over there!

-When you have a business manager account and you’re logged in, you’ll need to click on the three-line icon at the top right of the screen and select the ‘Pixels’ option:
+When you have a business manager account and you’re logged in, you’ll see a main menu on the left side of the screen.
+Click on the ‘Events Manager’ option:

 If you have never created a pixel before, you’ll see a big green button saying ‘Create a pixel’ in the middle of your screen.
 If you have created a pixel before, head over the ‘+ Add New Data Source’ button on the left of your screen and select the ‘Facebook pixel option’: